Welcome screen¶

 16window_name = 'Space Rescue'

-Create WelcomeScreen Room
+Create WelcomeScreen Room¶

-So we need to create a new file in the Rooms folder called WelcomeScreen.py.
+Create a new file in the Rooms folder called WelcomeScreen.py.

 1from GameFrame import Level